hynsondevelops/NutritionAppSeperated/README.md

 Allows for selecting quantities of any combination of foods within the USDA database to track daily calorie and nutrient goals.

+Allows daily diary entries of foods that track both micro-nutrients and macro-nutrients to be stored and reviewed.